 This breed can be territorial or aggressive with other dogs if not properly socialized.
 This trait stems from their protective nature, but it can be mitigated through proper training and socialization.
 Socialize your Bulldog as soon as you bring them home, and keep them on a leash around other dogs if they display signs of aggression.

-A purebred, AKC-registered puppy comes at a pretty penny!
-You can expect to pay anywhere between $1,500 to $30,000 in the United States for an American Bulldog.
+You can expect to pay anywhere between $1,500 to $30,000 in the United States for a purebred American Bulldog.
 To put that in perspective, that's almost twice the average price range of one of the most popular dog breeds in the US — the Labrador Retriever.
-AKC-registered labs go for around $800 to $1200.
+AKC-registered labs go for around $800 to $1200, depending if it's a puppy or full grown American Bulldog.
 Below is a brief list of other popular dogs in the US and their respective price:

 Rescue Groups